My Story

 By the grace of God, I soon abandoned the drinking habit.
 I had to figure out how to find substantive employment and, most importantly, how to be a responsible, loving, albeit part-time father.
 I couldn't do either while full of alcohol and sobbing at the bar.

 Eventually, my self-preservation instinct "kicked in," and I began to emotionally shut down the painful memories of my past.
-Ultimately, I fully invested my time and energy in building a new career as a business professional and pursuing other interests.
+I fully invested my time and energy in building a new career as a business professional and pursuing other interests.
 My career afforded me opportunities to travel extensively, both internationally and domestically, for several prominent corporations.
 I was making money and used it to bury the pain, especially the pain of a failed marriage and having relegated myself to limited weekend fatherhood.

 As the years passed, selfish pleasure abounded as my rule of life, but it would not continue indefinitely.